klh005/2023-LoLObjectives-Report/README.md

 In every match, players engage with different objectives, each offering unique benefits:

-- Baron Nashor: This powerful neutral monster, when defeated, provides a team-wide buff that strengthens players and their minions, facilitating stronger pushes toward enemy structures.
+- Baron Nashor: A neutral monster, when defeated, provides a team-wide buff that strengthens players.
+Considered one of the most powerful buffs in the game.

 - Drakes (Dragons): These elemental creatures offer stacking buffs that enhance various aspects of a team’s performance, such as attack power or healing.
 After four are secured, the Elder Dragon can be summoned, granting even greater power.

-- Rift Herald: Found in the early game, the Herald helps by delivering massive damage to enemy towers, opening up the map for more aggressive plays.
+- Rift Herald: Limited to the "early game", Herald helps by delivering massive damage to enemy towers.
+It's used to capture tower or distract the enemy.

-- Jungle Monsters: Including the Scuttle Crab, which grants vision and speed boosts, and other camps that offer gold, experience, and buffs essential for mid-game power spikes.
+- Jungle Monsters: Including the Scuttle Crab, which grants vision and speed boosts, and other camps that offer gold, experience, and buffs.

-- Towers: These defensive structures must be destroyed to progress through the map.
-Taking down towers opens pathways to the Nexus and grants valuable gold to the team.
+- Towers: The defensive structures that must be destroyed to progress through the map.
+Taking down towers opens pathways to the Nexus and grants numerous gold to the team.

 The report seeks to answer which of these objectives are most crucial to winning a game of League of Legends.
 Through detailed analysis and modeling, we will uncover the impact each objective has on a match's outcome, offering insights into strategic priorities for competitive play.